21-03-24_ECM_LOWRES_@MAXROUX-199.jpg

 Recruitment and induction

 We apply a strong child safe lens throughout our recruitment and training to ensure that all our people are suitable to work with children.
-We are rigorous in ensuring team members have and maintain the necessary checks and registrations required. ir roles.
+We are rigorous in ensuring team members have and maintain the necessary checks and registrations required for roles.
 Our focus on child safety practice continues throughout the journey of each ECMS team team member.

 For families and children at risk